OfficeDev/office-js-docs-pr/docs/design/disable-add-in-commands.md

 - This feature is only available in Excel.
 - These APIs and manifest markup only affect the single-line ribbon.
 They have no effect on the multiline ribbon.
 - These APIs and manifest markup only work when the add-in's manifest specifies that it should use a shared runtime.
-To do this, add the following [Set](/office/dev/add-ins/reference/manifest/set) to the [Requirements](/office/dev/add-ins/reference/manifest/requirements).[Sets](/office/dev/add-ins/reference/manifest/sets) section of the manifest: `<Set Name="CustomFunctionsRuntime" MinVersion="1.2"/>`.
+To do this, add the following [Set](/office/dev/add-ins/reference/manifest/set) to the [Requirements](/office/dev/add-ins/reference/manifest/requirements).[Sets](/office/dev/add-ins/reference/manifest/sets) section of the manifest: `<Set Name="SharedRuntime" MinVersion="1.1"/>`.

 > [!NOTE]
 > [!INCLUDE [Information about using preview APIs](../includes/using-preview-apis.md)]